srcfl/srcful-zap-firmware/README.md

 ### 2. Desktop Unit Tests (`test_desktop`)

-*   **Framework:** A separate PlatformIO project located in the `test_desktop` directory, configured to run tests on the host machine (native platform).
-It uses testing frameworks like Unity or Catch2 (check `test_desktop/platformio.ini`).
+*   **Framework:** A separate VSCode C++ project located in the `test_desktop` directory, configured to run tests on the host machine (native platform).
-*   **Purpose:** These tests focus on unit testing individual components (classes, functions) in isolation, particularly logic that doesn't directly depend on ESP32 hardware specifics (e.g., data parsing, JWT formatting, cryptographic operations using mocks/stubs).
+*   **Purpose:** These tests focus on unit testing individual components (classes, functions) in isolation, particularly logic that doesn't directly depend on ESP32 hardware specifics (e.g., data parsing, JWT formatting).
 This allows for faster development cycles and easier debugging.
 *   **Location:** The test project and its source files are within the `test_desktop` directory.
 Shared code from the main firmware (`src`) can be included for testing.
-*   **Execution:**
-    Navigate to the test directory and run the tests using PlatformIO:
-    ```bash
-    cd test_desktop
-    # Run tests on the native host machine
-    pio test -e native
-    cd ..
-    ```
+*   See the corresponding README for further instructions

 ## Contributing

 Contributions are welcome!
-Please refer to the contribution guidelines (if available) or open an issue to discuss proposed changes.
+Please refer to the contribution guidelines (not available yet) or open an issue to discuss proposed changes.

 ## License